Axles and CV-Shafts

 Axles and CV-Shafts at 1A Auto

-What are Axles and where are they Located on an Automobile?
+What are axles and where are they located?

-Axles are what connect your wheels to the rest of your car or truck.
+Axles are what connects your wheels to the rest of your car or truck.
 The axles for the drive wheels send power to those wheels from the transmission.
 Axles for non-drive wheels simply allow those wheels to spin freely.
 Since the weight of the vehicle rests, ultimately, on the wheels, the axles have an important role to play in weight bearing.
 For this reason, some heavy duty trucks (e.g. dump trucks and semis) may have three or more axles.
-Passenger cars, though, will have two axles, one in the front and one in the rear.
+Passenger cars, though, will have two axles—one in the front and one in the rear.
 Generally, axles will be split into left and right axle shafts that are connected at a differential at the vehicle’s center line.
-Depending on whether the vehicle is front wheel drive, rear wheel drive, or four wheel drive and what the suspension layout is, an axle may be either a constant velocity axle assembly known as a CV axle or half-shaft, or a solid axle which is sometimes called a beam axle.
+Depending on whether the vehicle is front-wheel drive, rear-wheel drive, or four-wheel drive, and what the suspension layout is, an axle is either a constant velocity axle assembly known as a CV axle, or half-shaft, or a solid axle, which is sometimes called a beam axle.
 A solid axle that transmits power to the wheels is known as a live axle.
 Let’s go over the two different types of axles in a bit more detail.

 Solid axles laterally connect the left and right wheel.
 They act as one unit but are usually made up of two shafts that connect at a differential.
 Still, in this system, the two wheels move together as one unit.
 If a bump or dip causes one wheel to move, the other moves in response.
 This can lead to one wheel leaving the road surface.

 The advantage of solid axles is their solidity.
 They are durable and easy to manufacture.
 For this reason they are frequently used on off-road applications.
 Jeeps have historically used solid axles for both the front and rear wheels.
-Solid axles’ sturdiness makes them good at loading bearing, so they’re popular for trucks.
+Solid axles’ sturdiness gives them a good load-bearing capacity, so they’re popular for trucks.

 A solid axle that transmits power to the wheels is known as a live axle.
 By comparison, one that simply allows the wheels to spin freely is known as a dead axle.
 Some front wheel drive models use dead axles in the rear.
 One advantage of a solid live axle is that its sturdiness allows it to take a lot of power.
 This is why, even as many other models have switched to independent suspension, the Ford Mustang has stubbornly held on to the live axle.